Choose Love (album)

 Choose Love is the fourteenth studio album by English singer-songwriter Ringo Starr.
+It was released on 7 June 2005 through Koch Records and CNR Records.

 Background and recording

 Recorded throughout 2004 into 2005, using the same team that created Vertical Man (1998) and Ringo Rama (2003), Starr produced the set with longtime musical partner Mark Hudson and performed it with their studio team.
 The title track has a Beatles-like "Day Tripper" guitar riff with a coda similar to "The Word" and mentions the Beatles songs "The Long and Winding Road", "Tomorrow Never Knows" and "What Goes On", as well as lyric checking the Starr solo single "It Don't Come Easy".
-As ever, a Starr album would be lacking if it did not include some celebrity guests and Choose Love does not deviate from the formula; it features Billy Preston and Chrissie Hynde as its most notable guests.
+Starr's albums are known for including celebrity guests; Choose Love features Billy Preston and Chrissie Hynde.